 The clinic's legal services are provided free of charge; however, clients are responsible for any and all filing fees.
 Clinic services are limited to inventors living in the state of Michigan.

-The Patent Procurement Clinic is now accepting patent client applications from inventors seeking pro bono legal assistance with their patent matters.
-Applications can be filled out here.
+The Patent Procurement Clinic is not currently accepting patent client applications from inventors seeking pro bono legal assistance with their patent matters.
+Check back for updates.